The Bobcat Weekly

 Senior Families: FAFSA/TASFA

 Senior Parents: The FAFSA/TASFA forms for the 2022-2023 school year are open!
 These forms are extremely important as they qualify your student for financial aid, and it is now a graduation requirement from the state.
-It is important that you and your student work on this ASAP!
+The priority deadline to complete the application is January 15th, so it is important that you and your student work on this ASAP!

 For information about the FAFSA application, you can follow this link: https://collegeforward.org/college-resources/fafsa-101/